© 2002-2012 Bob Hackett & Sander Kingsepp

 I-29 passes S of Madagascar.
 That same day, Allied

-special intelligence codebreakers decipher a signal that indicates I-29 will
+special intelligence codebreakers decipher a signal indicating that I-29 will

 16 January 1944: